-1987 Mustang 5.0 Vert

 Over the past 2 days, along with some other things, I have managed to complete most of the North Racecars rear disc conversion for the Mustang.
 I made sure all the parts were there and fitted them all with ease!
 Everything re-uses existing holes, bolts etc!
 I am truly amazed at how easy it is to put this kit on.
 The trickiest part is to cut and re-flange the brake line to make it a bit shorter to avoid having to bend it out of the way.
 I painted the brackets and plan to paint the calipers as well.
 Be sure to check back for more updated pictures.

-Feb 20th was a huge day filled with all kinds of work in the shop!
-It all started with the finalization of the trim install around the windshield and some other clean up items.
+Feb 20th was a huge day filled with all kinds of work in the shop and the 1987 Mustang GT Convertible It all started with the finalization of the trim install around the windshield and some other clean up items.
 Later on the new alarm was installed, but in-between all that work was some great progress!
 1st off we installed the Racecraft 2″ drop spindles and the SN95 brakes, rotors and pads.
 This allowed us to reinstall the FMS C Springs (1 coil cut) and get the wheels bolted on!
 Wow the front is LOW!
 MM CC plates are in need for some more camber

 After the front was done it was time to tackle the rear of the car.
 The rear features the RARE suspension component for the LCA’s (Lower Control Arms) otherwise known as DECH Grabbers.
 These grabbers mount around the existing LCA Mount and drilled/bolted in repositioning the mount point of the LCA down by about 3/4″.
 Please check the NEWS page for detailed info on this installation.
 In conjunction with the Grabbers a custom set of lower control arms were welded and boxed closed for more support and a custom coil over perch installed for adjustment for the coil spring.